Zynga investors seen having to wait longer for growth

-At least eight brokerages cut their price targets on the stock, by as much as $2 (1.19 pounds) to a low of $2.83.
+At least eight brokerages cut their price targets on the stock, by as much as $2 to a low of $2.83.

 "It's now a 2015 story," said Jefferies analyst Brian Pitz, who has a "hold" rating on the stock.